seandinwiddie/sdin.dev/outreach/outreach_styleguide.md

 • [Specific time/resource saving]
 • [Specific competitive advantage]

 If you're looking for ways to [achieve specific goal], let's talk.
-Get your free strategy call now—just reply to this email or text me at [phone].
+Get your free strategy call now—just reply to this message or text me at [phone].

 Thank you for your time!